N215-hrshield/Homework7/README.md

-# Homework 5: Travel Fly About
+# Homework 7: Travel Fly Blog Contact and Special Offers

 ## https://in-info-web4.informatics.iupui.edu/~hrshield/Homework7
 /

-This assingment is all about the about page for the travel fly page.
-This page changes the Nav to be on a white background instead of a picture and set it up so the following page with white backgrounds can easily import the same styles.
-The two major pieces of the about page are the clients section and the layout with the quotes to the right of the pictures with clients names under it.
+This repository is all about the blog, contact, and special offers page on the travel fly website.
+The pages were all stuff done previously on the website and besides and the map was the thing not able to be working.